There are many different versions of our history, however we will try to represent the majority of opinions in our recount.

 The Toronto Islands were not always islands but actually a series of continuously moving sand-bars, or littoral drift deposits, originating from the Scarborough Bluffs and carried westward by Lake Ontario currents.
 By the early 1800s, the longest of these bars extended nearly 9 kilometres south-west from Woodbine Avenue, through Ashbridge’s Bay and the marshes of the lower Don River, forming a natural harbour between the lake and the mainland.

-The Toronto Islands are traditional territories of the Wendat, Anishinabek Nation, the Haudenosaunee Confederacy, the Mississaugas of the New Credit First Nations and the Metis Nation.
-Aboriginal peoples have lived in Canada for thousands of years, dating back to 10,000 years ago.
+The Toronto Islands are traditional territories of the Wendat, Anishnabek Nation, the Haudenosaunee Confederacy, the Mississaugas of the New Credit First Nations and the Metis Nation.
+Nations of people have lived in Canada for at least 12,000 years.

-John Graves Simcoe chose this location to be the capital of Upper Canada.
-He chose this location for several reasons, it was very accessible by the most common form of transportation - water and it was easily defensible due to the Island protecting the harbour surrounding the area.
-In 1794 work was begun on building storehouses and a guardhouse.
+For the British colonization, John Graves Simcoe was the first Lieutenant Governor for Upper Canada.
+He designated the Toronto location to be the capital of Upper Canada for several reasons: it was easily accessible by the most common form of transportation; water, and it was easily defensible due to the Toronto Islands (then a sandbar/peninsula) protecting the harbour and surrounding the area.
+In 1794 the British began building storehouses and a guardhouse.

 In 1850, the young engineer Sanford Fleming studied the sand-bar movement and calculated that twelve hectares had been added to the western section of the sand-bars over the previous fifty years.
 During that decade, a number of severe storms and their strong wave action worked to erode the peninsula, requiring frequent repair to small gaps until finally, in 1858, an island was created when a storm completely separated the peninsula from the mainland and the gap was not repaired.
 The Eastern Gap has since become an important shipping route into the Toronto Harbour.